 - Periodic performance evaluation and necessary adjustments.

-b) Intra-Group Financing and Thin Capitalization
+B) Intra-Group Financing and Thin Capitalization

 Conclusion